A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Methods

 To measure this uncertainty, we can examine the distribution of posterior probabilities across all clusters rather than focusing solely on the maximum probability.
 The uncertainty for each data point is captured by the following index:

 This score ranges from 0 to $(G-1)/G$, with values close to 0 indicating low classification uncertainty, while values near the upper bound suggest greater uncertainty.

-An alternative measure of uncertainty can be derived from the entropy.
+An alternative measure of classification uncertainty can be derived from the entropy.
 For each data point, we can compute

 which yields values in the range $[0,\log(G)]$, with higher entropy values indicating greater uncertainty in the assignment.
+For easier interpretation, a normalized version of this classification entropy, ranging between 0 and 1, can be calculated by taking the ratio of each value to its maximum, i.e.

-An overall index of classification uncertainty can be obtained by summing the entropy values for all data points:
+An overall measure of classification uncertainty can thus be obtained by averaging the normalized entropy values in \eqref{eq:nclent} across all data points, yielding the \textit{Normalized Classification Entropy} (NCE):

-This classification entropy measures the uncertainty in clustering, taking the value zero when each data points is assigned to its respective cluster with probability 1.
-As uncertainty increases, the entropy value grows accordingly.
-For easier interpretation, a normalized version of classification entropy, ranging between 0 and 1, can be calculated by taking the ratio of its value to the maximum possible value.
-This leads to the \textit{Normalized Entropy Criterion} (NEC) proposed by \citet{Celeux:Soromenho:1996}:
+for $G > 1$, and with the implicit assumption that $\NCE = 0$ when $G = 1$.
+The index $\NCE$ quantifies the clustering uncertainty, taking a value of zero when each data point is assigned to its respective cluster with probability 1.
+As uncertainty increases, the index rises accordingly, reaching its maximum value of one when $z_{ik} = 1/G$ for all observations $i=1,\dots,n$, and clusters $k=1,\dots,G$.